zama-ai/concrete/docs/howto/debug.md

 If you cannot find a solution in the community forum, or you found a bug in the library, you could create an issue in our GitHub repository.

-In case of a bug:
+In case of a bug, try to:

-* try to minimize randomness
+* minimize randomness;
-* try to minimize your function as much as possible while keeping the bug - this will help to fix the bug faster
+* minimize your function as much as possible while keeping the bug - this will help to fix the bug faster;
-* try to include your inputset in the issue
+* include your inputset in the issue;
-* try to include reproduction steps in the issue
+* include reproduction steps in the issue;
-* try to include debug artifacts in the issue
+* include debug artifacts in the issue.

-In case of a feature request:
+In case of a feature request, try to:

-* try to give a minimal example of the desired behavior
+* give a minimal example of the desired behavior;
-* try to explain your use case
+* explain your use case.